 As can be expected from a version control system, good disk (storage) management is key to maximizing data integrity and performance.
 Perforce recommend using multiple physical volumes for each p4d server instance.
 Using three or four volumes per instance reduces the chance of hardware failure affecting more than one instance.
-When naming volumes and directories the SDP assumes the "hx" prefix is used to indicate Helix volumes (your own naming conventions/standards can be used instead).
-For optimal performance on UNIX machines, the XFS file system is recommended but not mandated.
+When naming volumes and directories the SDP assumes the "hx" prefix is used to indicate Helix volumes.
+Your own naming conventions/standards can be used instead, though this is discouraged as it will create inconsistency with documentation.
+For optimal performance on UNIX machines, the XFS file system is recommended, but not mandated.
+The EXT4 filesystem is also considered proven and widely used.